yanacifer/hw2/README.md

 We have provided you code to interact with the list of locations in Berkeley (see **HangmanPhrases.swift**), but you will implement the rest of the features on your own.
 Add the following code to your code to generate a random  word (where you decide to add these lines is up to you!).

     let hangmanPhrases = HangmanPhrases()

     // Generate a random phrase for the user to guess let phrase: String = hangmanPhrases.getRandomPhrase()
     print(phrase)

+We've also provided some images for you to use in the **Assets.xcassets** folder (they're so boring though - you're encouraged to make your own!)

 ## requirements ##
-You **must** include all features listed under the "Hangman Game View" and "Finished Game States / Start New Game" sections.
+You **must** include all features listed under the "Hangman Game View" and "finished Game States / start new game" sections.

 ###  hangman game view ###
 * a UILabel that displays the "_"s corresponding to each word in the provided puzzle string